2. Machinery and building safety

 Detailed information for the control of machinery hazards, including recommissioning is contained in a British Standard BS14100.

-During the outbreak, the availability of contractors may be limited due to a backlog of work that was not completed during lockdown or reduced numbers within the workforce due to coronavirus.
+During the pandemic, the availability of contractors may be limited due to a backlog of work that was not completed during lockdown or reduced numbers within the workforce due to coronavirus.
 Where your business relies on specialist support services from contractors, such as insurance examiners or agency staff, you must ensure that services are carried out by those who have the necessary skills, knowledge and training.

 Consider the availability and suitability of contractors when planning for preparation and start-up of plant and equipment to ensure this work is carried out safely.